tokaashraf2005/front-end-e-commerce/README.md

 Each team member was responsible for:

-- Building one page as a standalone React component
 - Making the layout fully **responsive**
 - Reproducing the exact layout and styles from the **Figma design**
 - Integrating shared components (Navbar, Footer)